uilicious/english-compiler/demo/spec/ui/index.spec.md

 HTML website.
 Which is a twitter clone.
 Include inline CSS styling.

-It calls the server `/api/listTweet` (without's) to get the list of tweets from the "result" parameter.
+It calls the server `/api/listTweets` to get the list of tweets from the "result" parameter.
 Each tweet contains the following
 - userHandle
 - message